A group of officials from Spain visited schools and met officials this week to learn about England’s world-class system of careers education.

 “We are delighted to share how the LLEP Careers Hub has made a measurable and sustainable impact across schools and colleges in Leicester and Leicestershire.
 As one of the first wave of Careers Hubs we a proud of the progress made working with Careers Leaders and Enterprise Advisers in meeting the Gatsby Benchmarks.

 “I hope highlighting our journey so far can demonstrate to Fundación Bertelsmann the impact that working with schools in our region has on improving careers and enterprise programmes and improving outcomes for young people.”

 Marina Jackson, Under 19 Skills Manager & Careers Hub Lead, Buckinghamshire Local Enterprise Partnership, said:

-“Since the launch of the Buckinghamshire Skills Hub we have been facilitating the strategic coordination of careers provision across Buckinghamshire to improve opportunities for young people.
-We are delighted to be able share the successes of the Buckinghamshire Skills Hub with colleagues at an international level.”
+“Since the launch of the Buckinghamshire Skills Hub, we have been facilitating the strategic coordination of careers provision across Buckinghamshire to improve opportunities for young people.
+We are delighted to be able to share the successes of the Buckinghamshire Skills Hub with colleagues at an international level.”